Why your shaving cream is watery and what to do about it?

 ● Water Content in Shaving Cream

 One of the most notable facts about shaving cream is that its primary ingredient is water.
 Typically, water makes up approximately 80% of shaving cream.
-Surprisingly, this high water content is essential for the functionality and effectiveness of shaving cream.
+Surprisingly, this high water content is essential for its functionality and effectiveness.

 ● The Role of Propellants in Shaving Creams